 Almost any site will do for this plant, although good drainage, average water, at least six hours of sun per day, and moderately fertile soil will promote the best growth.
 The plant does tolerate almost any soil pH and has moderate salt acceptance as well.

 Young Podocarpus plant care should include regular watering as the tree establishes, early training if necessary, and removal of competitive weeds.
 A light layer of organic mulch can help protect the surface roots and prevent weeds.

 Podocarpus Tree Care

 This is one of the easier plants to grow in the landscape and should be used frequently.
 The plant may develop some magnesium deficiency in sandy soils which can be combated with magnesium sulfate.

 It can also get moderate infestations of mites or scale.
 Use horticultural oils if infestations are severe, otherwise, keep the plant well watered and healthy so it can withstand small invasions of those tiny pests.

 Mold or mildew may occur in instances where the plant is watered from above.
 Use drip systems or soaker hoses to reduce this issue.

-Ignoring or this plant for long periods of time will not harm established Podocarpus.
-Due to the plant’s adaptability, range of site conditions and hardiness, Podocarpus plant care is a gardener’s dream, making it one of the outstanding landscape plants available.
+Ignoring this plant for long periods of time will not harm established Podocarpus.
+Due to the plant’s adaptability, range of site conditions, and hardiness, Podocarpus plant care is a gardener’s dream, making it one of the outstanding landscape plants available.